CSC207-2022F-UofT/course-project-bill-gates/README.md

-<h1>🚧Under construction🚧</h1>

-## Bill management system
+## Bill Gates - Yours next Bill Management System

-This software serves as the Final Project for the course CSC207 in the University of Toronto.
+This software serves as the project for the course CSC207 at the University of Toronto.

-**Distribution without permission is strongly prohibited**
+**Distribution without permission is strongly prohibited**.

 ### Specifications

-The program can achieve the basic functions of a regular “bill recording” software.
-With extra functionalities mentioned below.

-The program may support the following features, including but not limited to:

-- Storing bill payment information from manual data entry
-- Client-Server side connection through web
-- Exchange information with a local database
+Our application will contain a fully functional Swing GUI, where users can log in to the application and start recording bill entries into the database.
-- Ability to perform data analysis on existing data
+Users will be able to convert existing data into data visualizations.
+Also, within each recorded bill entry, users can provide additional details on the payment.
-- Ability to calculate a split bill with numerous people
+Users can also utilize this application to calculate a split bill with other people.
-- Ability to provide additional details (through markdown) in each recorded payment
-- Importing data from eStatements generated from Bank

-### Deployment instructions
+### Deployment Instructions

 TODO